 First, the easiest truth, I think, comes from the second translation.
-The guilty do tend to be crooked, and the innocent tend to be upright.
+The guilty do tend to be devious, and the innocent tend to be upright.

-But we see that the word for guilty can also mean strange.
+But the word for guilty can also mean strange.
 Isn’t it so that we tend to think of the strange as not only different, but also bad, or guilty.
 But, as the first translation suggests, that might be wrong, that is, a bad judgment.

-What I love the most, though, is where the first reading leads us.
+What I love the most is where the first reading leads us.
 It suggests that we should avoid judging people as doers of bad deeds simply because their ways are tortuous or strange.

 Making this even more complex is the fact that the word for tortuous (implying merely one who twists and turns in certain ways) can also mean something much worse – crooked.
 So, which is it?
-If it’s merely tortuous, and the person, though strange, is actually the doer of upright deeds, how wrong it would be for us to judge the person in negative, hurtful ways.
+If it’s merely tortuous, and the person, though strange, is actually the doer of upright deeds, it would be wrong for us to judge the person in negative, hurtful ways.
 The first translation would offer a wise lesson in that case.

 At bottom, I think the translation complexities here are intended, in part, to teach us we must show the greatest care in judging others.